 Through the determined and heart-felt efforts of local conservationists, the Midpeninsula Regional Open Space District was created by successfully placing a voter initiative, Measure R, on the ballot in 1972.
-Measure R’s sentiment is as powerful today as it was more than 30 years ago.
+The sentiment behind Measure R is as powerful today as it was more than 30 years ago.

 Measure R will preserve open space by creating the Midpeninsula Regional Park District (currently named the Midpeninsula Regional Open Space District).
 Open space is our green backdrop of hills.
 It is rolling grasslands - cool forests in the Coast Range – orchards and vineyards in the sun.
 It is the patch of grass between communities where children can run.
 It is uncluttered baylands where water birds wheel and soar, where blowing cordgrass yields its blessings of oxygen, where the din of urban life gives way to the soft sounds of nature.
 It is the serene, unbuilt, unspoiled earth that awakens all our senses and makes us whole again … it is room to breathe.